 Before working with an individual investment advisor, it is important to conduct a background check.
 This can be done in four simple steps:

-- Check disciplinary history to see if the investment advisor or firm has ever been disciplined for bad practices.
-You can use the CSA Disciplined List or contact BCSC Inquiries and we will check it out for you over the phone.
+Check disciplinary history to see if the investment advisor or firm has ever been disciplined for bad practices.
+You can use the CSA Disciplined List or contact BCSC Contact Centre and we will check it out for you over the phone.

 What does a Registered Investment Advisor Mean?

 In general, if you are purchasing securities, the person selling and advising you on the product must be registered.
 Understanding registration is important because it helps protect you.
 An individual or a firm can only be registered if they are properly qualified and comply with investor protection laws.

 To learn more about registration visit our Understanding Registration page.